BlockstreamResearch/bip-frost-dkg/README.md

 Comments-URI:
 ```

-# Distributed Key Generation for FROST (BIP draft)
+# Distributed Key Generation for FROST

 ### Abstract

-This document is a work-in-progress Bitcoin Improvement Proposal proposing ChillDKG, a distributed key generation protocol (DKG) for use with the FROST threshold signature scheme.
+This document is a Bitcoin Improvement Proposal proposing ChillDKG, a distributed key generation protocol (DKG) for use with the FROST threshold signature scheme.

 ### Copyright